Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 STEINKRAFT Zeolite for dogs - support during shedding - a whole handful

-Here are some tried and tested tips:
+Here are some proven tips:

-1. Coconut oil
+1. Coconut Oil

-2. Olive oil or linseed oil
+2. Olive Oil or Flaxseed Oil

 These oils are rich in omega-3 fatty acids, which are important for healthy skin and a shiny coat.
 You can mix a teaspoon of olive or flaxseed oil into your dog's food daily to support shedding and moisturize the skin.

-3. Apple cider vinegar
+3. Apple Cider Vinegar

-4. Brewer's yeast
+4. Brewer's Yeast

 5. Egg

-6. Oatmeal bath
+6. Oatmeal Bath

 Application tip for the oatmeal bath: